 Although DNA testing can never replace traditional genealogical research, it is proving a very valuable tool for validating reconstructed family trees and discovering if and how such trees link together, in particular when such links may have existed many generations ago, before written records are available.
 We have already made many exciting discoveries and identified links between a number of trees in different geographical areas.
 YOU can help us to find out more!

-I am afraid I am no longer able to offer help in reconstructing individual trees - there is already a huge backlog waiting to be dealt with - but please do make use of the resources available on this site.
+I am afraid I am no longer able to offer help in reconstructing individual trees - I already have a huge backlog of APPLEBY family trees waiting to be fully researched and uploaded to this website - but please do make use of the extensive resources available on the site.

-In particular, if you are an experienced researcher who would be prepared to take over collecting data and researching lines in one region, I would be delighted to hear from you.
+In particular, if you are an experienced researcher who would be prepared to take over collecting data and researching lines in your region, I would be delighted to hear from you.

 Use our spreadsheets to aid your research your APPLEBY ancestors

 If you are researching your own Appleby/bee line take a look at our resource section, where you will find links to essential data, such as Applebys in the censuses, parish records and Wills and Probate indexes.
+The resource pages are divided up into Regions - so use the top menu to find the correct collection for your own Appleby ancestors.
 We also have a page containing information about Applebys in Military Records.

 This image of men and boys shows workers at Embleton Quarry in Northumberland (at the time it was owned by Mark Appleby).
 Descendants of Mark (standing, third from left in back row) contributed the photo (which you can see on this page of the site

 It is 100 years since the end of WW1 - read about ten brave APPLEBY soldiers who fought in 'The Great War' in Canadian or Australian Forces - three of whom died fighting for their birth country.